ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 2/output.md

 $\square$
 $\square$

-Please see page 138 for a bint.
+Please see page 138 for a hint.

 ## Problem 6